 GUITARS IN THE GARDEN, WEST DEAN GARDENS RESTAURANT, PO18 0RX.

 Guitars in the Garden play café music, genre from Bach to Blues, Django to contemporary, which is interspersed with voice.
-The venue is the lovely restaurant garden of West Dean, with beautiful views of the Downs.
+The venue is in the restaurant of West Dean Gardens.
 The restaurant will be open for food and drink.
 Tickets £8.
 Disabled access.

 Saturday, June 15, 7.30pm.

 MONARCHY – THE ULTIMATE TRIBUTE TO QUEEN, ASSEMBLY ROOM, NORTH STREET, CHICHESTER, PO19 1LQ.

 Calling all Queen fans.
 Monarchy, the ultimate tribute to Queen, your chance to re-live the magic of Queen with this most authentic band, all of whose members are Queen Fan Club enthusiasts.
 Undoubtedly, the definitive tribute to Queen and Freddie is bound to wow you.
 Tickets £20.
 Disabled access.